francoisleduc/TFE/Protocol/README.md

 ## General
 This folder is dedicated to the confection of a protocol to exchange lambda events (id) between switches and lambda servers.
-It is subdivided into two sub folders
+It is subdivided into two sub folders.

 ```sh
 /netsimulation